 Even though it is true that AGM batteries will give you a greater percentage of capacity at lower temperatures though, gel batteries are even better at these lower temperatures.

-The general rule is that gel batteries will have a lower rate of discharge compared to an AGM battery.
-In order to know this, manufacturers of the GAM battery will state the CCA (cold cranking amps) of their batteries on the spec sheets.
+The general rule is that gel batteries will have a lower discharge rate than AGM batteries.
+To know this, Gel battery manufacturers will state their batteries’ CCA (cold cranking amps) on the spec sheets.

-This CCA rating is good for powering high current motors when you are starting an engine, but it is not applicable for applications involving UPS and solar use.
+This CCA rating is good for powering high-current motors when starting an engine, but it is not applicable for UPS and solar use applications.

-Even though there are some solar systems that can start a surge load or other motor loads, the surge load is usually non-consequential to choosing the specific battery technology you will work with.
+Even though some solar systems can start a surge load or other motor loads, the surge load is usually non-consequential to choosing the specific battery technology you will work with.

 AGM vs. Gel – A comparison review